nirenjan/pinelog/README.md

 ## Logging macros

 Pinelog uses `printf` style formatting, using the following list of macros.
 The macro indicates the level at which the message is logged.
+Note that Pinelog will automatically append a trailing newline to your log message, so you should not include one in your format string.

 * `PINELOG_FATAL`
 * `PINELOG_ERROR`